Summer & Cinnamon

 Serving Suggestions

-• Simple dinner: Serve with a green salad and call it good.
+• Serve with a simple green salad

 Storage

-Can I use active dry yeast instead of quick-rise yeast?
+Can I use active dry yeast?

-Do I really need to let the dough rise if it’s quick-rise?
+Do I need to let it rise?

-Is bread flour better than all-purpose flour?
+Is bread flour better?

 Final Thoughts